-Starbucks is closing all stores nationwide for racial bias training — and baristas say the problem runs deeper than many customers realize
+Starbucks is closing all stores nationwide for racial-bias training — yet baristas say the problem runs deeper than many customers realize

 - Joshua Trujillo, Starbucks

-When former Starbucks barista Connor Miller heard about the training, his first thought was, “Wow, that’s a great PR move.”
+When former Starbucks barista Connor Miller heard about the training, his first thought was, “Wow, that’s a great PR move,” he said.

-Several baristas we interviewed view the training as a PR stunt by Starbucks to avoid legal liability and improve its reputation in the midst of protests.
+Several baristas we interviewed said they viewed the training as a PR stunt by Starbucks to avoid legal liability and improve its reputation in the midst of protests.

 “I personally think that it’s almost Starbucks trying to save their a–es, which makes sense since it’s such a huge corporation,” said Celine Serrano, a Filipino woman who worked at a Starbucks in Fairfax, Virginia.

-A white male barista in Nassau County, New York who spoke on the condition of anonymity because of his relationship with the company said he doesn’t expect much to come from the training.
+A white male barista, in Nassau County, New York, who spoke on the condition of anonymity because of his relationship with the company, said he didn’t expect much to come from the training.

 “I’m expecting it to be boring and tedious,” he said.
 “They’ll probably just be giving the store manager cards to read off to us.
-As long as I’m still being paid, I don’t really care though.”
+As long as I’m still being paid, I don’t really care, though.”

-Josh, a 30-year-old white man who has worked at Starbucks for five years, said he doesn’t understand why Starbucks expects baristas – who generally make close to minimum wage – to address racial issues.
+Josh, a 30-year-old white man who has worked at Starbucks for five years, said he didn’t understand why Starbucks expects baristas, who often make close to minimum wage, to address racial issues.

 “I don’t necessarily believe that the responsibility should fall on the shoulders of the hourly partners like myself or my fellow baristas,” Josh, who did not wish to share his last name, said.
 “Several customers have tried to engage with us on the topic which, on top of making for an uncomfortable conversation, usually comes while we are in the middle of trying to do our jobs.”

-However, Josh said he believed guidance could be beneficial for setting guidelines and encouraging Starbucks workers to “assume positive intent” in all customers.

-A number of baristas also said they are optimistic about the training.
+Yet Josh said he believed guidance could be beneficial for setting guidelines and encouraging Starbucks workers to “assume positive intent” in all customers.
+A number of baristas also said they were optimistic about the training.

 “If you think about 8,000 stores closing down for a day, that’s a lot of money.
-And they are willing to put money on the line to make sure things like this don’t happen,” said Secret Bridgewater, a black former barista in Pantego, Texas.
-“Of course, I don’t think there’s an easy fix to this, because [racism] is a nationwide problem … But I think with what they have, it’s great that they’re trying to prevent it.”
+And they are willing to put money on the line to make sure things like this don’t happen,” Secret Bridgewater, a black former barista in Pantego, Texas, said.
+“Of course I don’t think there’s an easy fix to this, because [racism] is a nationwide problem … But I think with what they have, it’s great that they’re trying to prevent it.”

-Another black former barista in Northern Virginia, DéShaun Monique, said she admires Starbucks for trying to address racial bias.
+Another black former barista, in Northern Virginia, DéShaun Monique, said she admired Starbucks for trying to address racial bias.

 “To have a mandatory function like this can be beneficial for all employees,” she said.
-“It’s important that Starbucks, and any company for that matter, present the same values across all their establishments: in this case, that everyone matters and will be treated fairly and the same.”
+“It’s important that Starbucks, and any company for that matter, present the same values across all their establishments: In this case, that everyone matters and will be treated fairly and the same.”

-When asked about what the training will entail, Starbucks said it is working with the Equal Justice Initiative, the Anti-Defamation League, Demos, and the NAACP to design a curriculum.
+When asked about what the training will entail, Starbucks said it was working with the Equal Justice Initiative, the Anti-Defamation League, Demos, and the NAACP to design a curriculum.

 “We are currently getting guidance from several national and local experts on racial bias,” a Starbucks representative said.
 “While we don’t have specifics to share about the training right now, we will be sure to provide details when we have them.”

-According to the representative, Starbucks will make its materials available to other companies to use for similar trainings after the closure in late May.
+According to the representative, Starbucks would make its materials available to other companies to use for similar trainings after the closure in late May.

-Racial bias plays out everywhere, not just in Starbucks
+Racial bias plays out everywhere – not just at Starbucks

 - source